 In most cases, when the houses were nearing completion, they were sold to individual buyers who purchased the land directly from the Commonwealth and paid the Whitwells or Samuel T. Ames for the cost of the dwelling house.
 Frederick Whitwell kept 230 Marlborough, the first house built, as his home.
 Samuel H. Whitwell kept 244-246 Marlborough, buying the land and then reselling the land and houses to individual buyers.

 230 Marlborough was completed and had become the Whitwells’ home by the 1880-1881 winter season.
 They previously had lived at 237 Beacon with Mary Whitwell’s parents, Nathaniel and Marianne (Devereux) Silsbee.
+They also maintained a home in Milton.

 The Whitwells’ two children, Frederick Silsbee Whitwell and Natalie Silsbee Whitwell, lived with them.
 Frederick Silsbee Whitwell, a lawyer, married in November of 1893 to Gertrude Howard; after their marriage, they lived at 166 Marlborough.